Kexin-Wei/GRE_verbal_interactive_py/README.md

   (optional)
   pip3 install operator
   ```

 ## How to use

- 0 . choose continuing learning or starting a bra new turn
+ 0. Choose continuing learning or starting a bra new turn.
     - type 'no' for a new one

- 1 . choose the file by typing the number in terminal
+ 1. Choose the file by typing the number in terminal:
     1. 6 stufe
     2. xdf 6 stufe
     3. 3000
     4. Phrase

- 2 . choose the study mode
+ 2. Choose the study mode:
     - typing correct mode(default)
     - fast view mode

- 3 . type "stop!" to exit and the record will be noted
+ 3. Type "stop!" to exit and the record will be noted.

+ 4. After every 5 words will be stopped and maybe review for better equality.

 ## Special alphabet
+  - é : use e/
-  - ēéěè : use e/e\/e\e
+  - è : use e\
+    - like,éclat->e/clat